open-cluster-management-io/open-cluster-management-io.github.io/content/_index.md

 ### Open community

 An open and neutral initiative that welcomes all.
-Aiming to join Cloud Native Computing Foundation (CNCF) for shared governance.
+Aiming to join the Cloud Native Computing Foundation (CNCF) for shared governance.

 {{< /columns >}}